IBM/map-my-shifter/README.md

 - If you just want to use the editor - you can use the [online version](https://ibm.github.io/map-my-shifter/) to:
   - Create a new mapping file from scratch, for a new stix shifter module.
   - Load an existing mapping file, edit the file and save it to a new file.
+- Planned:
-- You can embed this editor as a react component in your own react carbon app
+  - Add support for embedding this editor as a react component in your own react carbon app
+  - Add support for consumption as a client application (perhaps as an [electron](https://github.com/electron/electron) app)

 ### Demo